qoomon/google-chrome-launcher/README.md

 * Rename `Google Chrome <Profile>.app`
   * Replace `<Profile>` with a specific name for your profile
   * Profile `Fresh` will create a new fresh profile for each launch
+  * Profile `Default` will use the default profile location
 * You can have as many copies of `Google Chrome <Profile>.app` as you like

 ## Release